 Intravenous administration of Vaxigrip is not allowed.

-Vaxigrip may contain trace amounts of gentamicin.
+Vaxigrip vaccine may contain trace amounts of gentamicin.

 Vaccination does not affect the speed of psychomotor reaction and the ability to concentrate.